jofas/blog/content/002-first-time-running/index.md

 Right now I run a stunning four kilometer route with eighty meters of altitude in about thirty-five minutes.
-The track takes me through gorgeous and fragrant woods and along quaint villages with churches and chapels and fields full of hay surrounding them.
+The track takes me through gorgeous and fragrant woods and along quaint villages with picturesque churches and chapels and fields full of hay surrounding them.
 I've made a lot of progress, the strength and endurance in my calves, ankles and feet growing significantly, same as my cardiovascular fitness.
-However my physical gains are nothing compared to the progress of my approach.
+However, my physical gains are nothing compared to the progress of my approach.
 All my life I thought running was inherently exhausting, which is not true.
-My approach to running has made it exhausting.
+My approach has made it exhausting.
 Always running as fast as possible with a high heart rate and constantly out of breath, I was a very inefficient runner who never conserved any energy during lighter stretches.
 Turns out you can run at a speed where it feels like you actually gain more energy rather than depleting your reserves.
-When hitting the sweet spot I feel like I can run forever, a state many runners have told me about but I was sure was made up.
+When hitting the sweet spot I feel like I can run forever, a state many runners have told me about but I thought was made up.
 As to using physical exercise as punishment to rid myself from an anxious and restless mind like I did during my first run, it has not happened since then.
 Partly due to adding regular running to my self-care routine has kept my mind